 Hi friends!
-I am super excited to pair up with Shelley Gray of Teaching in the Early Years for a review/giveaway swap this week!
-I am reviewing her fabulous Early Finishers Board product, and she is checking out my Beach Theme Classroom Essentials Set!
+I am reviewing Shelley Grey’s fabulous Early Finishers Board product, and she is checking out my Beach Theme Classroom Essentials Set!
 Keep reading to find out more about some super easy differentiation solutions!

 I know you are always looking for fabulous ways to challenge your early finishers so they are not wreaking havoc in your room or have parents that are disgruntled because “their child is not learning anything new.”
 Differentiation in any mixed-ability classroom is tough, especially when you have reading and math levels that can span HUGE gaps.
 When you have students that can barely sound out words sitting next to others that are reading 3 years beyond their current grade level, finding AGE-APPROPRIATE materials can end up being a lesson in frustration on your part.
 Well, that is until now anyway…